mizanxali/mizanxali/README.md

 - 🎮 I'm majoring in Game Development
 - 💻 I'm a MEN stack Web Developer and a beginner Android Developer
-- ⚛️ I’m currently learning React JS
+- ⚛️ I’m currently learning React JS and Typescript
 - 🥅 2021 Goals: Get proficient at Data Structures and Algorithms and start Competitive Programming
 - ⚡ I love JavaScript, Cricket, Rap Music, and Game of Thrones, not necessarily in that order